 It is highly recommended that applications be submitted well before the deadline to ensure there are no unforeseen issues at the time of submission.
 Late applications due to technical issues within 24 hours of the deadline will not be considered acceptable grounds for late submission and may lead to your application not being considered for the current year.

 Submissions can be made for the same person or company in successive years, however an Honouree will not be recognized more than once in the same category.

 1. Do I have to be a member of Women in Music Canada to submit to WIMCanada Honours?

 No. It is recommended that nominees, and those submitting, be a member of a WIMCanada but is not required.

 The Women In Music Canada regional chapters include:

-The Women In Music Canada Honours jury will consist of a diverse group of invested music community members who are void of conflicts in the process and knowledgeable of the Canadian music industry.
+The Women In Music Canada Honours jury will consist of a group of invested music community members who represent different experiences and demographics and are void of conflicts in the process and knowledgeable of the Canadian music industry.

 Women In Music Canada board and staff members are not allowed to sit as jurors or to influence the decisions of the juries.

-Women In Music Canada primarily use the term female-identifying to refer to the community we aim to support.
-We operate under the name ‘Women In Music Canada' but recognize and acknowledge other female-identifying and gender-diverse identities and expressions.
-It is never our intention to be less than inclusive by using the term female-identifying, and we are open to feedback from our constituents regarding the best future use of the language we use both in our operating name and our public promotions.
+Women In Music Canada primarily use the term female and women to refer to the community we aim to support.
+We operate under the name ‘Women In Music Canada' but recognize and acknowledge other female and gender-diverse identities and expressions.
+It is never our intention to be less than inclusive by using the terms female and women, and we are open to feedback from our constituents regarding the best future use of the language we use both in our operating name and our public promotions.